-Boris Johnson’s recent Christmas changes threw a spanner in the works for many.
-While some will be able to celebrate Christmas Day with their loved ones this year, many of us won’t be so lucky.
-Regardless of if we love or hate our housemates, looks like we’ll be stuck with ’em.
-Whether it’s your boyfriend, your best friend, or some random from SpareRoom, you’ll probably need our essential guide to surviving Christmas Day with your housemates.
+Whatever the reason, a lot of us might just be sticking around at home this year.
+And regardless of if we love or hate our housemates, we might have to plan a wholesome day with them.
+Whether it’s your boyfriend, your best friend, or some random from SpareRoom, here’s our essential guide to surviving Christmas Day with your housemates.

 1. Make sure dinner is a team effort